ehsanh06/musicMaster/README.md

 Simply just clone or fork this repository, and run the following command:

-> npm i
+> npm install
-> This will ensure every package for this project is up to date.
+This will ensure every package for this project is up to date.

 ## API Reference